 “That’s My Backbone”: Essential Components of Social Relationships

-Michelle, a 46 year old, African American, and single mother of three who had never been involved with the foster care services was the second person interviewed from Group Two.
-She works as a medical technician and is also a recipient of public services from the City.
-Michelle has never been incarcerated and indicates that she has no prior history of drug use.
-Before having children she worked as a traveling salesperson and when she had her first-born, she hired a sibling as babysitter.
-Years later, Michelle returned back home to Buffalo because of the challenges with the job and to be with her family.
-When asked which of her relatives and friends are actively involved in her life and the lives of her children, Michelle responds:
+When asked which of her relatives and friends are actively involved in her life and the lives of her children, Michelle responded:

 they all are…that's my backbone, that’s my family for my kids, so like you know when I go to work, I work 42 hours, my daughter and my son goes across the street until I come home.
 And that's my mom, my sister is there and my brother he comes over, like now today my baby didn't go to school so he's across the street by my mom’s; but my mom is gone and my sister is gone, and he has my son so, while I’m doing the interview, so they all there for me.

-As a single mother, assistance from her family was important and depended upon.
-Families such as Michelle’s provide social support and social leverage (de Souza Briggs 1998, Dominguez and Watkins 2003) which allows them to cope with the daily stressors of life and provides the necessary assistance to raise successful children.
-Moreover, intimacy with family members was important:
+As a single mother, Michelle depended on her family’s assistance.
+Families such as Michelle’s provided social support and social leverage (de Souza Briggs 1998, Dominguez & Watkins 2003) which allowed them to cope with the daily stressors of life, facilitating her ability to raise successful children.
+Michelle also socialized and relied upon close friends.
+When asked with whom she spent the most time with, Michelle explained:

-We all very close, in fact, I live directly across the street from my mom and my sister, so we always, we're very close, everybody is close.

-These close individuals consisted of her mom and six siblings who were often available to assist in time of need.
-Michelle also has a number of friends, some of whom she frequently socializes with and relies on for support and for fun.
-When asked why she considered them to be close friends, Michelle explains:

-Because they're the ones I talk to the most, I share a lot of my personal information with, and that they're very close to me

-Which of these friends do you hang out with the most?
-All of them?

-Well no, because it just depends on, well you know, when you go to school and stuff, go to college, like my one girlfriend, she's in research so I don't get to see her much but we often talk over Facebook or something, and…I’ll say out of all I have three here that I can go with, we go out, have dinner, movies…once a week, twice a week, yeah so you’ll see me eating somewhere like Mondays I go out with friends, we go out to the Boston hotel.
+… it just depends on, well you know, when you go to school and stuff, go to college, like my one girlfriend, she's in research so I don't get to see her much but we often talk over Facebook or something, and…I’ll say out of all I have three here that I can go with, we go out, have dinner, movies…once a week, twice a week, yeah so you’ll see me eating somewhere like Mondays I go out with friends, we go out to the Boston hotel.